Growing Tomatoes in Planter Boxes: A Complete Guide

 Match Your Staking Method to Your Tomato Type

 Not all tomatoes grow the same way.
 Some stay compact and tidy, while others turn into tall, wandering vines.
-The right support system depends on the kind you’re growing.
+The right support system depends on the kind of growth you’re pursuing.

 - Determinate tomatoes are compact and bushy, and do well with a medium cage or short stake.

 - Indeterminate varieties need taller, stronger supports since they’ll climb and keep producing all season.
-It’s best to use 6- to 7-foot stakes or large cages.
+Think 6- to 7-foot stakes or large cages.

 If space is tight, staking saves space and improves air circulation.
 If you prefer low maintenance, caging gives steady, even support without frequent tying.
 In both cases, tie the plant stems loosely with soft ties every 6 to 8 inches as the plant grows.